How good does this delicious Roast Chicken Noodle Soup look? It tastes even better!

 Am I right?

 Seriously, one roasted, chicken breast, a few veg and this soup feeds 4 people!!
-It can easily be doubled, if cooking for a crowd, or kept in the fridge, waiting for a quick, thorough re-heat, after a long day at work!
+Also it can easily be doubled, if cooking for a crowd, or kept in the fridge, waiting for a quick, thorough re-heat, after a long day at work!

 Whats not to love?